Becoming antifragile starts from within

-Becoming antifragile is not simply about coping with change.
-It’s about using change to become stronger and more valuable — so that every setback, as well as every success, clarifies your priorities, builds your enthusiasm, and increases your ability to achieve the goals that matter most to you.
+Becoming antifragile is not just about coping with change.
+It’s about using change to become a stronger, more inspired version of yourself: clearer about who you are, what matters most to you, and more able to achieve those things, so that every setback, as well as every success, enables you to clarify your priorities, build your enthusiasm, and increase your ability to achieve what matters most to you.

-We can’t achieve this simply by managing ourselves differently: we have to lead ourselves differently.
+To achieve all this, we can’t simply manage ourselves differently: we have to lead ourselves differently.

-This means that if we want to become antifragile in this time of change, our first step is both deceptively simple and incredibly important: it is to improve our ability to bring ourselves back to a state of inner calm, connected strongly with who we are at our best and what matters most to us, no matter what is happening around us.
+So, if we want to become antifragile in this time of change, our first step is both deceptively simple and incredibly important.
+Our first step has to be to improve our ability to bring ourselves back to a state of inner calm: strongly connected with who we are at our best and what matters most to us, no matter what is happening around us.

-Like the roots of a tree, the deeper we build this connection with ourselves, the better we will remain upright during the storms and the better we will survive during the droughts.
-And when times are calm, the depth of our inner ‘roots’ will determine how far we are able to spread out the ‘branches’ of our influence into wider challenges and roles.
+The deeper we build this inner connection then, like the roots of a tree, the better we will be able to survive the droughts and stay upright during the storms.
+And when times are calm, the depths of our inner ‘roots’ will determine how far we are able to spread the ‘branches’ of our influence out into wider challenges and roles.

-In a crisis, how good are you at remaining calm, strongly connected with what matters most to you and who you are at your best?
-How easy do you find it to choose between conflicting priorities?
-Would it be useful for you to deepen your roots and strengthen your connection with the priorities that matter to you and who you are at your best?
+How good are you at remaining calm, strongly connected with what matters most to you and who you are at your best, even in a crisis?
+How easy do you find it to choose between conflicting priorities, even when all around you is uncertain?
+Would it be useful for you to deepen your roots and strengthen your connection with who you are at your best and the priorities that matter most to you?

 You can sign up to daily posts here.